billyrrr/onto/README.md

 a view model is evaluated by onto, the response is stored in firestore forever until update or manual removal.

-Flask-boiler controls role-based access with security rules integrated with Firestore.
+onto controls role-based access with security rules integrated with Firestore.
 REST API usually controls these access with a JWT token.

 ### Redux

-Redux is implemented mostly in front end.
-Flask-boiler targets back end and is more scalable, since all data are communicated with Firestore, a infinitely scalable NoSQL datastore.
+Redux is implemented mostly in front end. onto targets back end and is more scalable, since all data are communicated with Firestore, a infinitely scalable NoSQL datastore.

-Flask-boiler is declarative, and Redux is imperative.
+onto is declarative, and Redux is imperative.
 The design pattern of REDUX requires you to write functional programming in domain models, but onto favors a different approach:
 ViewModel reads and calculates data from domain models